 Saturday (Day 1)

 Typically, guests arrive on Saturday before 2pm at the Juan Santamaria International Airport (SJO) in San Jose, Costa Rica.
 At approximately 3pm, a shuttle will pick you up at the San Jose airport near the Deli “La Malinche”.
 You can grab a bite to eat at the restaurant prior to making the approximately 4-hour trip to Bodhi Surf + Yoga.
 Upon arrival at the Bodhi Surf + Yoga lodge, staff will welcome you, show you around, and get you settled in your room.
-You will then enjoy your first group dinner at a local restaurant with your bodysurf instructors, Hannah and Spencer.
+You will then enjoy your first group dinner at a local restaurant with Bodhi Surf + Yoga staff.
 After your long day of travel, you will want to get to bed early to rest up and prepare for your first full day of Bodhi Awaken!

 Sunday (Day 2)

 Sundays typically start with an early breakfast of fresh fruit, coffee, and an assortment of other light foods to prepare you for an action-packed morning.
 After breakfast, you will head up to the onsite Bodhi Shambala Yoga Studio for a brief powerpoint presentation on bodysurfing, which will provide you with some context, and help set the stage for the upcoming bodysurf lessons.
-You will then head offsite to a local community pool where you will participate in a swim technique training session led by former lifeguard and collegiate swimmer, Hannah Walsh.
-After the pool swim lesson, you will return to Bodhi Surf + Yoga where you will have an opportunity to shower and get dressed before heading to the local supermarket to stock up on snacks and meal stuff for non-included meals.
+You will participate in a swim technique training session to get you prepped for the ocean.
+After the pool swim lesson, you will head to the local supermarket to stock up on snacks and meal stuff for non-included meals.
 Back at the lodge, you will have time to eat lunch and relax before the community walking tour, the last scheduled event of the day.
 This activity is a great way for guests to learn about the local community from a trained local guide, see some of the local flora and fauna, and get a general “lay of the land”.
 Sunday night is free, so everyone typically does their own thing, whether heading to a local restaurant or making something simple to eat before relaxing in the hammock or playing some games before bed.